tayyikyong/IDAssignment02-10206047C/README.md

 2. CSS
    * The project uses CSS to make it responsive across different browsers and to create the login page.
 3. Javascript
-   * The project uses Javascript to display search results when the user types in their search result.
+   * The project uses Javascript to display relevant search results when the user types in the search bar.
 4. JSON
    * The project uses JSON to send the data from the server to the website.
 5. JQuery